nexbit/aurelia-authentication-docs/usage.md

         });
     }

-    // use authenticate(providerName) to get third-party authenticaten authenticate(name) {
+    // use authenticate(providerName) to get third-party authentication authenticate(name) {
       return this.authService.authenticate(name)
         .then(response => {